armanriazi/refi/docs/blockchain/blockchain.md

 and have no incentive to make changes and adopt emerging technologies.
 This stifles market activity and makes it even harder to meet climate targets.
 The lack of a standardized terminology for describing carbon credits makes it hard for potential buyers to compare credits from different sources and confidently purchase without the help of intermediaries.
-The use of the term “token” (rather than “credit”) in the blockchain industry has only added to the confusion and has raised regulatory concerns [10].
+The use of the term â€œtokenâ€ (rather than â€œcreditâ€) in the blockchain industry has only added to the confusion and has raised regulatory concerns [10].
 Using technology-based data collection tools such as digital decentralized measurement, reporting and verification (MRV), and making such data available in an open-source and human-readable format (e.g.